Yannick H.,

 Outsourcing is not the solution for everyone.

 IT is not your competitive advantage.
-You need it for basic processes, but not for differentiation.
+You need it for core processes, but not for differentiation.

-You're struggling with IT recruitment.
-Good people are expensive and scarce.
+You struggle with IT recruitment.
+Good people are expensive and hard to find.

 Your margins are thin.
 Outsourcing makes IT costs variable and predictable.